-- A. Submit foundation only, the first phase, or the entire set of building construction drawings to the Agency before 7/1/2023 and all phases (exclusive of deferred submittals) by 9/1/2023. - B. Obtain foundation only, the first phase, or allfull building construction permits by 12/31/2023; and - C. Begin foundation construction within 1860 days of the first building construction permit issuance.
-Construction Code Effective Date.
+- A. Submit foundation only, the first phase, or the entire set of building construction drawings to the Agency before 7/1/2023 and all phases (exclusive of deferred submittals) by 9/1/2023. - B. Obtain foundation only, the first phase, or full building construction permits by 12/31/2023; and - C. Begin foundation construction within 60 days of the first building construction permit issuance.